UW’s Kelsey Plum selected No. 1 overall by San Antonio Stars in the 2017 WNBA Draft

-UW senior Kelsey Plum becomes the first Husky to ever get drafted in the first round of the WNBA draft
+UW senior Kelsey Plum becomes the first Husky to ever get drafted in the first round of the WNBA draft.

 As expected, Washington’s record-setting senior point guard Kelsey Plum was drafted No. 1 overall Thursday afternoon in the 2017 WNBA Draft.